Inside the entrance of Manila Bay, separating the north and south channels,

 Their old guard, who wasn't armed

-of August, Pops told Reynolds and Rawlins that the Americans had
+of August, Pops told Reynolds and Rawlings that the Americans had dropped a

-dropped a “heat bomb” on Hiroshima, killing “takson”(many) people.
+“heat bomb” on Hiroshima, killing “takson”people meaning many.

-Days later Pops also told them about Nagasaki being hit with a “heat
+Pops also told them about Nagasaki being hit with a “heat bomb,” and that “takson”

 The War is Over

 10:30 on the morning of August 15, the guards marched them back to the tram,